 In the Hooke's Law paradigm shown in the figure below, a cylindrical container, vertically oriented, is closed at the bottom.
 One end of a Hooke's Law spring is attached to the bottom of the cylinder and the other end of the spring is free to move up or down.
 A piston devoid of mass is attached to the free end of the spring; the piston slides easily inside the cylinder and steadies movements and positions.
-In a three-dimensional version constructed in imagination, the piston rotates easily inside the cylinder to accommodate twisting movements of the spring coil.

-At the center of Hooke's Law and SHO paradigms is a static position (y_0) where the spring is resting in a "flaccid" condition of loose immobility.
+At the center of the Hooke's Law paradigm is a static position $(y_0)$ where the spring is resting in a "flaccid" condition of loose immobility.
 In this position, it is easy to jiggle the free end of the spring up or down a little bit; but, to go beyond the little bit, a substantial force must be imposed.
 It is presumed that, when jiggling or force ceases, the spring returns immediately to the central static position.

-The central static position y_0 is called "y zero."
+The central static position $y_0$ is called "y zero."
 In the absence of gravity, it does not change if mass is added to the piston.
-The y_0 position serves purposes like those of zero in arithmetic.
+The $y_0$ position serves purposes like those of zero in arithmetic.
 It is a central position with symmetrized operations up and down, within a range of motion.
-Nothing happens when the device is left at y_0 and no force is needed to hold it there.
+Nothing happens when the device is left at $y_0$ and no force is needed to hold it there.

-Hooke's Law central flaccid position
+Hooke's Law